There have been plenty of Google data breaches.

 The Affected Profiles

-At first, it was not so certain who really was impacted as due to Google data breach as the tech giant kept it hush, but the industry was shaken by the news, and users were distraught.
+At first, it was not so certain who really was impacted by the data breach as the tech giant kept it hush, but the industry was shaken by the news, and users were distraught.

 An API log is only stored for up to 2 weeks; hence the giant confessed that there is no way to confirm how many users were affected because of the bug.